trdunsworth/DECCreport3/report_wk37.docx.md

 :::

-From this chart, we can see that Thursday was the busiest day of the week with 214 service calls, and the slowest day was Sunday with 172 calls for service.
-We can also create a similar chart for the hour of the day.
+From this chart, we can see that Wednesday was the busiest day of the week with 217 service calls, and the slowest day was Saturday with 172 calls for service.
+Over the last three weeks of this report structure, we've seen different days of the week for the busiest and slowest days.
+A larger sample size will be needed to determine if there are any underlying patterns.

 ::: {.cell}